vanzei/Traffic_Accidents_Fulton-County-GA/readme.md

 # Objective

 The objective of this project is understand the most common conditions and locations that resulted in traffic accidents.
-By the end, it will also contain a an algorith to estimate traffic accident volume in certain dates like holidays.

 ##  Data Source